 The ACU is also pleased to be a partner in a new research project funded by the Global Challenges Research Fund.
 The “Transforming Universities for a Changing Climate” project is led by the Institute of Education at University College London and involves several ACU member institutions in exploring and enhancing the contribution of universities to addressing climate change in Fiji, Kenya and Mozambique.

 As of last week, applications for a Queen Elizabeth Commonwealth Scholarship (QECS)-funded course in climate resilience have also opened.
 We’re excited to announce that Fiji National University (FNU) will be hosting a distance learning, Interdisciplinary Master's in Climate Change Mitigation and Resilience.
 This programme is directed at students from the Caribbean region with an interest in climate change training that responds to the variable impact of climate change on the development challenges of the country, and the region, including aspects of culture and indigenous knowledge and practices.
 For a life-changing opportunity to study abroad and drive change, prospective applicants will need to apply by 9 July, 4pm (UTC +1).

 The power of higher education

 The achievements of our Fellows and networks and their vital contributions to society are a testament to the power of higher education in building a better world.
-As we re-imagine a safer, healthier and greener future on World Environment Day, let us also celebrate the growing ecosystem of universities committed to transformational change for people and planet.
+As we re-imagine a safer, healthier and greener future, let us also celebrate the growing ecosystem of universities committed to transformational change for people and planet.